foonathan/compatibility/README.md

 get_terminate|`std::get_terminate()`|`comp::get_terminate()`, same as above max_align_t|`std::max_align_t`|`comp::max_align_t`, fallback to `::max_align_t` or a struct with a `long double` and `long long` to_string|`std::to_string(54)`|`comp::to_string()`, fallback to `std::sprintf()`

+*Note: It only checks for minor features where an easy workaround implementation is feasible in the scope of this library.*

 Get them all by specifying `cpp11_lib`.